Lexpeartha/portfolio/content/projects/scool.md

 - Creating dynamic environment for each classroom
 - Uploading files simultaneously, storing them, and saving their reference in database
 ::

+## Project links

+Project has been discounted, and Firebase instance that was supporting it has been deleted.
+Source code is private, due to agreement we entered by joining the competition and code can't available for public.